veikman/dmote-keycap/README.md

 * `--render`: Render results to STL under `output/stl`.
 * `--montage`: With `--render`, render to PNG  under `output/png`.

 The batch mode flag takes an EDN file path.
+Example available below.

-Montages include one of all sides of all keys in a `--batch`.
+Montages include a view of all sides of all keys in a `--batch`.

 Rendering requires OpenSCAD.
 Montages also require ImageMagick.